 Decades of studies have shown that taking CBD can lower inflammation, particularly by reducing concentrations of pro-inflammatory molecules called cytokines and influencing the activity of immune system cells. ³

-Similarly, CBD’s analgesic effects have been demonstrated in numerous studies. ⁴ ⁵ Taken together, these effects may alleviate shingles pain, rashes, and the underlying nerve inflammation.
+Similarly, CBD’s analgesic effects have been demonstrated in numerous studies in rats. ⁴ ⁵ Taken together, these effects may alleviate shingles pain, rashes, and the underlying nerve inflammation.

 Additionally, early studies suggest that CBD may have antiviral properties: